kylejones200/psis_4700_applied_ai/webslides/topic_Context-Windows.md

 ## Example: Chat Session

-If you paste ten pages of notes, the model spends energy reading everything.
+If you paste ten pages of notes, the model spends energy reading everything
 If you provide a short summary or relevant excerpt, it performs better and costs less

 > Concrete examples illustrate abstract concepts and show how ideas apply in practice.
 Pay attention to what made these particular cases succeed or fail.